SeanCravener/wgu-java-frameworks-project/README.md

 E. Add a sample inventory appropriate for your chosen store to the application.
 You should have five parts and five products in your sample inventory and should not overwrite existing data in the database.
 Note: Make sure the sample inventory is added only when both the part and product lists are empty.
 When adding the sample inventory appropriate for the store, the inventory is stored in a set so duplicate items cannot be added to your products.
 When duplicate items are added, make a “multi-pack” part.

-    1. File: BootStrapData.java - Line 59 to Line 113 - Added if statement block that only executes if there are no parts or products already in the database.
+    1. File: BootStrapData.java - Line 55 to Line 68 - Added if statement block that only executes if there are no products already in the database and adds sample products.
-    2. File: BootStrapData.java - Line 61 to Line 71 - Created five sample products and saved them to the product repository.
+    2. File: BootStrapData.java - Line 70 to Line 117 - Added if statement block that only executes if there are no parts already in the database and adds sample inhouse parts.
-    3. File: BootStrapData.java - Line 73 to Line 112 - Created five sample parts and saved them to the part repository.
+    3. File: BootStrapData.java - Line 119 to Line 171 - Added if statement block that only executes if there are no outsourced parts already in the database and adds sample outsourced parts.

 F. Add a “Buy Now” button to your product list.
 Your “Buy Now” button must meet each of the following parameters: The “Buy Now” button must be next to the buttons that update and delete products.; The button should decrement the inventory of that product by one.
 It should not affect the inventory of any of the associated parts.; Display a message that indicates the success or failure of a purchase.